If you have changed your name, you may apply to have this change reflected in your U.S. passport.

 - bring two witnesses who can attest that they have known you by both names.
 The two witnesses must bring valid government issued photo id with them.
 You may choose to bring a third public document in lieu of a witness.

-You are required to submit their application in person and should follow the instructions on this page.
+You are required to submit your application in person and should follow the instructions on this page.

 Change of Name by Civil Partnership